 According to the recent survey by Internet Retailer, a staggering 92% of American consumers bought products from Amazon in the previous year.
-About 73% of respondents shopped on eBay and 44% of them used Etsy.
+About 73% of respondents shopped on eBay.

 These numbers are a further confirmation that becoming a multichannel retailer is an important step forward for any online seller.

 Obvious advantages of selling your products in multiple shops or marketplaces include: expanding the customer reach, improving customer perception, and eventually increasing the sales and profits.
 But the journey of reaching those high numbers poses some challenges.

 Making the right choice 💡

 Every seller tends to start with one online channel and then try to reach the target audience elsewhere.
 Possible choices include branded online retail stores, marketplaces, social networks, and search engines (e.g. Google Shopping).

 Advertising to a wrong audience might lead to uncertainty around your brand and loss of existing customers.
 Without targeting the right market it is just a waste of resources and manpower.